7 Classification of Cotton Fibre in Details

 Very LowBelow 77

 vi.
-Classification of cotton fiber on the basis of Fiber Strength
+Classification of cotton fiber based on Fiber Strength

-Strength measurements indicate in terms of grams per tex.
-A tex unit is equal to the weight in grams of thousand meters of cotton fiber.
+Strength measurements are indicated in terms of grams per tex.
+A tex unit is equal to the weight in grams of thousand meters of cotton fibre.
 Consequently, the strength relates is the force in grams.
-That is required to break a bundle of cotton fibers one tex unit in size.
+That is required to break a bundle of cotton fibres one tex unit in size.

 Examine Fiber Strength of Cotton